Leyner-Andres-Bejarano-Palacios/data-structures-and-algorithms/ReadMe.md

 ### 8 Recursion

-A recursive function is function that call itself, this video does a great job explaining it, all of the thing that I will mention (in a high level, please see the video) come from that video.
+A recursive function is function that call itself, this video does a great job explaining it, all of the thing that I will mention (in a high level, please see the video) come from this [video](https://www.youtube.com/watch?v=IJDJ0kBx2LM).
 Recursive function are pretty useful when we can see the problem as group of smaller problems where every execution bring a little piece of information for solving the bigger problem.
 Another important concept is the stack, all of the task that our program should execute (like a to-do list) is in the stack, it is pretty important that our recursive function have and ending condition because otherwise it will generate a stack overflow.

 ### 9 Graph